Write and publish poetry

 Research

 Focus on concrete, sensory details to evoke emotions and create vivid imagery.
-Using specific images and features can help your readers connect with your work and make your poetry more memorable.
+Using specific images and features can help readers connect with your work and make your poetry more memorable.

 Writing is a process that takes time to develop and to find your voice.
 Don't be discouraged by rejection or criticism but use it as an opportunity to learn and grow.
 It takes dedication, practice, and a willingness to learn.